 A 'case manager' will lead any investigation.
-This will be the Executive Headteacher and/or Head of School, or the chair of governors where the Executive Headteacher is the subject of the allegation.
+This will be the Executive Headteacher and/or Head of School, or Alison Adair (Deputy CEO) where the Executive Headteacher is the subject of the allegation.
 The case manager will be identified at the earliest opportunity.